openshift-labs/learn-katacoda/external/citrus/intro/step3.md

 Citrus provides a Java fluent API for writing integration tests.
 This API is automatically available as we extended our class from **TestNGCitrusTestDesigner**.

-_Please note that you could also use JUnit in combination with Citrus._
+_Note that you could also use JUnit in combination with Citrus._

 At first, lets test whether the TodoApp is responsive, by requesting the list of current todo entries from the apps API.
 <pre class="file" data-filename="citrus-sample/src/test/java/org/citrus/samples/TodoAppIT.java" data-target="insert" data-marker="// TODO: implement testGet">